AashishKarn-2/Neural-Networks-with-Tensorflow-and-keras/README.md

  There are Various function for calucation of the loss one is **BinaryCrossentropy(), MeanSquaredError()** and manymore.
 Best value of W and B are calculated which minimize loss.

+ # I will be updating it.
+All contributions are welcomed.